Adults: Buying your own chair

 What you need to apply for funding:

-- evidence that NHS wheelchair services have carried out an assessment
+- evidence that NHS wheelchair services have carried out an assessment.
+This needs to include a statement from NHS wheelchair services explaining:

-- if they have refused any funding the reasons why;
+- if they have refused any funding, the reasons why

 - if they will provide some funding, how much this will be